25-Year-Old Pitcher – Chicago White Sox

 There was no outlook written for Simon Castro in 2013.
 Check out the latest news below for more on his current fantasy value.

 Agreed to a one-year deal with the White Sox in February 2013.

-The White Sox optioned Castro to Triple-A Charlotte on Monday, ESPN Chicago reports.
+Castro was outrighted to Triple-A Charlotte by the White Sox on Friday, CSN Chicago reports.

 To instantly reveal our fantasy analysis of every player – including Simon Castro – simply subscribe now.

 |AccuScore ROS Projections||MAJ||Subscribe now to see the 2013 Rest Of Season AccuScore projections for Simon Castro|